zahraghh/Two_Stage_SP/README.md

 ```
 conda activate two_stage_env
 ```
-Now a new environmnet, two_stage_env, is ready to test the repository.
+Now a new environmnet, two_stage_env, is ready to test the repository on it.

-Two packages should be installed using the conda command in the two_stage_env environmnet.
+Two packages should be installed using the conda command in the two_stage_env environment.

 1. install scikit-learn-extra in the conda environment:
 ```